prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 `What makes you suited to carry the project?`

 I have a lot of experience with Python, Web Scraping and building Web Applications using Flask.
-I believe that I am perfect for this project since these are the skills that would be required in the projevt
+This skills would be required in expanding the project which makes me suited for the project.
+I've also previously contributed to it and understand all underlying modules

 `If you have chosen an idea from our list, why did you choose this specific idea?`